Inspire action: U4HK continues the fight against hunger and malnutrition

 Malnutrition and hunger are real issues that affect a child's future.
-According to the latest Global Hunder Index, an estimated 7 million children in the Philippines suffer from stunted growth due to malnutrition.
+According to the latest Global Hunger Index, an estimated 7 million children in the Philippines suffer from stunted growth due to malnutrition.

 These are children who don't have enough food to eat three times a day.
 Without proper nourishment, they cannot perform well in school.
 Without education, their chances for a better life are affected.